the42/cartconvert/README.md

   of cartography functions for the [Go](http://golang.org/) programming language to parse, convert, transform and project coordinates.
 - cartconvserv: A RESTFul service exposing a subset of the cartconvert package.
-- geotrans: An application which interacts with cartconvserv.
-WORK IN PROGRESS
-- static: CSS, templates and HTML files for geotrans
 - conv: A command line application for batch converting coordinates.

 The subfolders contain further information regarding the installation, testing